What is a 1332 waiver?

-But Georgia has received approval (now pending additional review by the Biden administration) for a 1332 waiver that would eliminate the use of HealthCare.gov without creating a state-run exchange.
-And Colorado (which already has a 1332 reinsurance waiver in place) is seeking to amend its 1332 waiver to recapture premium subsidy savings that will be generated by a new state option health plan, and use the money to improve benefits and/or coverage affordability for Colorado residents.
+- Colorado (which already had a 1332 reinsurance waiver in place) received federal approval to amend its 1332 waiver as of 2023 to recapture premium subsidy savings generated by a new state option health plan, and use the money to improve benefits and/or coverage affordability for Colorado residents.

 - California had hoped to use a waiver to allow undocumented immigrants to buy health plans in the state’s exchange, but withdrew the waiver proposal over concerns that the Trump administration might use data from the exchange for immigration enforcement.
 As noted above, Washington has received approval for a similar waiver under the Biden administration.
 And legislation has been filed in California as of late 2022 to revisit this issue.

 So although federal pass-through funding for reinsurance has been by far the most common use of 1332 waivers thus-far, states have also begun to introduce new concepts in their waiver proposals, and shape their markets in innovative and state-specific ways.